 This guide has sample practice questions for the TMC Exam.
 Hopefully, they can help you pass with the high-cut score, which will award you with both the CRT and RRT credentials.

 Note: We didn’t include the correct answers on this page so that you can test your knowledge.
 If you want to see the correct answers, you can download them for FREE using the link below.

-1. A 150-lb (IBW) patient has a tidal volume of 500 ml and a ventilatory rate of 12 breath/minute Calculate the patient’s alveolar minute ventilation.
-Assume the absence of dead-space disease.
+1. A 150-lb (IBW) patient has a tidal volume of 500 ml and a ventilatory rate of 12 breaths/minute.
+Calculate the patient’s alveolar minute ventilation.

 A. 1.8 liters/minute

 2. A 164-lb patient has a measured tidal volume of 600 ml and is breathing 18 times per minute.
 What is the estimated alveolar minute ventilation for this patient?

 C. 5965 ml

 3. A 40-year-old patient is recovering from ARDS is receiving mechanical ventilation with a tidal volume of 650 ml.
 The patient has a pulmonary artery catheter and capnometry for monitoring.
 The following information is collected; PaCO2 – 43 torr, PaO2 – 79 torr, PvO2 – 32 torr, and PeCO2 – 22 torr.
 Calculate the patient’s Vd (physiologic dead space volume).